yeldiRium/minimalbel/README.md

 # Minimalbel

 A very minimal setup for using babel in legacy projects.
+Before using this as-is, remove the files within `./src`, since they are just for show.

 To add a new file named `myFile.js` in which you can use babel, create it at `./src/myFile.js` and in your project include the file `./dist/myFile.js`.